 Over the past month, I have been reading Mr Peal’s Progressively Worse with disturbed fascination.
 For someone coming from the Scandinavian education system, with a very different ethos and political history, this book is an eye-opening insight into some of the visceral controversies over UK education, and a stern warning to any outsider attempting to enter that particular minefield.

-Nevertheless, inspired by Andy Thurnby’s (@atharby) brilliant article “English teaching and the problem with knowledge” I shall venture forth onto the battlefield waving my pass of diplomatic immunity.
+Nevertheless, inspired by Andy Tharby’s (@atharby) brilliant article “English teaching and the problem with knowledge” I shall venture forth onto the battlefield waving my pass of diplomatic immunity.

 …does what it says on the tin?